TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 --

-Now that we're done with the continuous integration part, we'd move to the deployment part.
+Now that we're done with the CI part, we'd move to the deployment aspect

-It's geared towards automating the deployment of code from dev to prod, post a successful build ▶️ that's post passing the necessary tests.
+It's geared towards automating the deployment of code from dev to prod, post a successful build ▶️ that's post passing the tests.

 </br>